frozeman/book-building-single-page-web-apps-with-meteor/README.md

 Description
 ===========

-Chapter 9
+Chapter 10
 ---------
-This chapters examples contains the app with the reactive timer example.
+This code contains the ready to deploy app!

+Note: This app won't create any dummy posts on start, so that the user can create its own.

 Make the example work